zuri-training/excel-comp-107/README.md

 Acampanied  team lead as he was recording the first video presantation for submission

-Served as an  assistant team lead for developers
+Serving as an  assistant team lead for developers

 Created my branch for my work, setting up my virtual environment for my app/project